King Charles III starts reign as mourning begins for late queen

-At 73, Charles is the oldest monarch yet to ascend the throne of the United Kingdom, following the death of his “cherished” mother at her Scottish estate of Balmoral on Thursday.
+At 73, Charles is the oldest monarch yet to ascend the throne, following the death of his “cherished” mother at her remote Scottish estate on Thursday.

 He was due to return to London from Balmoral, where the 96-year-old queen died “peacefully” after a year-long period of ill-health and decline, at the culmination of a record-breaking reign of 70 years.